 In the Junior Department, there are high expectations of the children along with an emphasis on fun and experiential learning.
 Each child is valued for their individual skills and contributions and they are both supported and challenged to enable them to be the best they can be.

 Our classes are named after birds and animals found in our parkland home and are as follows:

 Once in the Juniors, the children go on an annual residential visit where they participate in a programme of outdoor and adventurous activities.
-In Years 3 and 4 the children spend 3 days at the Grafham Water Centre, the Cambridgeshire County Council outdoor education Centre.
-In Years 5 and 6 the children visit a PGL activity center at different locations within the UK.
+Typically year 3 and 4 spend 2 nights away at Grafham Water Centre, the Cambridgeshire County Council Outdoor Education Centre whilst in Year 5 and 6 the children usually visit a PGL activity centre.

 During the week children have daily Mathematics lessons where they revisit the key areas of Number, Measurement and Geometry.
 English lessons incorporate reading, writing, and spelling, punctuation and grammar.
 Both English and Mathematics follow UK National Curriculum learning objectives and are tailored closely to the needs of the children.
 For both of these, we use a range of teaching methods and resources to cater for different learning styles.

 Science, History, Geography, Art, and Design and Technology are taught through a topic approach.
 We use the International Primary Curriculum as a basis for this and themes are taught on a two year rolling programme to ensure coverage.
 Examples of topics taught across the juniors include ‘Treasure’ with a history/ archaeology focus, ‘Active Planet’ which explores volcanoes and earthquakes, and ‘Paintings, Pictures, Photographs’ which involves a study of a range of visual images.
 There is also a link to the Rights Respecting School Award (RRSA) where we have a termly focus on one of the articles of the UN Convention on the Rights of the Child.